 Since Quality Logo Products sells about 800,000 hand sanitizers each year, we were curious to know whether they are put to good use!
 We’ve all seen sanitizing stations at busy malls and restaurants, but are they just for show?
 Are cities as clean as they strive to be?
 The only way to figure out which cities have the best hygiene habits — and which are more lax when it comes to personal care — was to choose 25 of America’s largest metropolises and partner with an independent research firm to survey at least 100 people in each.
-When all was said and done, we had in-depth surveys of 2,732 individuals and some fascinating insights into America’s personal hygiene behaviors.
+When all was said and done, we had in-depth surveys and confessions from 2,732 individuals and some fascinating insights into America’s personal hygiene behaviors.
 (See the methodology here.)

-Curious to see which cities have the least hygienic residents and how your own personal behaviors stack up?
-Read on for the results of our study.
+Curious to see which cities have the filthiest habits and how your own personal behaviors stack up?
+The answers are about to be revealed in this informative study!

 Personal Hygiene in the U.S.